hep-mirrors/sherpa/Manual/source/manual/parameters/models/standard-model.rst

 possess an ambiguity on how to construct a real EW coupling in the complex mass scheme.
 Several conventions are implemented and can be accessed through ``GMU_CMS_AQED_CONVENTION``.

+In general, for NLO EW calculations, the EW renormalisation scheme has to be defined as well.
+By default, it is set to the EW input parameter scheme set through ``EW_SCHEME``.
+If needed, however, it can also be set to a different scheme using ``EW_REN_SCHEME`` using the above options.
+Irrespective of how the EW renormalisation scheme is set, the setting is then communicated automatically to the EW loop provider.

 To account for quark mixing the CKM matrix elements have to be assigned.
 For this purpose the Wolfenstein parameterisation